martinopiaggi/Gambetto/game design document.md

 # Gambetto

-## Team

-- Martino Piaggi: Developer -> [martinopiaggi](https://github.com/martinopiaggi), martino.piaggi@mail.polimi.it
-- Lorenzo Morelli: Developer-> [lorenzo-morelli](https://github.com/lorenzo-morelli), lorenzo1.morelli@mail.polimi.it
-- Matteo Laini: Developer -> [matteolaini](https://github.com/matteolaini), matteo.laini@mail.polimi.it
-- Milo Brontesi: Developer -> [zibasPk](https://github.com/zibasPk), milo.brontesi@mail.polimi.it
-- Mario Vallone: Developer -> [Mario2414](https://github.com/Mario2414), mario.vallone@mail.polimi.it

 ## Overview and Vision Statement

-Gambetto combines the strategic depth of chess with puzzle and arcade elements.<br>
+Gambetto combines the strategic depth of chess with puzzle and arcade elements.
 Players take on the role of a chess pawn facing various challenges.
 As they navigate different types of dungeons, they’ll need to face enemy pieces and get to the end of different rooms.
 Players can transform using power-ups and gain abilities from other chess pieces, introducing layers of strategy and gameplay depth.
 Some pieces in the game will move following a certain rhythm others will chase the player; players will need to time their movements and avoid them.
 The player also needs to avoid falling out from the chessboard, otherwise they will have to restart the level.